status-im/status-go/_docs/policies/submitting-policy.md

   GitHub team.
   - MUST receive a minimum of six approvals from CCs.

+# Policy Overrides
+On rare occasions, circumstances may necessitate that an established policy is circumvented when merging a feature PR.
+This is considered an **override** and MUST follow the process outlined below to ensure transparency and collective agreement:

+- Any override MUST be documented in textual form in the circumventing feature PR and MUST include:
+  - The specific policy being overridden,
+  - The rationale for taking this action,
+  - The potential risks and impacts of the override, and
+  - Steps taken to minimise those risks.
+- Before proceeding, the override MUST be approved in writing in the circumventing feature PR by:
+  - At least one team lead from the Status Desktop or Mobile teams, AND
+  - At least one member of the @status-im/status-go-guild GitHub team.
+- In exceptional circumstances if an override MUST be executed immediately due to urgency, the action SHOULD be documented as soon as possible, and retrospective approval MUST be sought and recorded at the earliest possible opportunity.
+- Policies MAY define additional rules for handling overrides, provided these baseline requirements are also met.

 # Policy Amendments and Archival

 Policies can be amended or archived to ensure they remain relevant